microsoft/xaml-designer-extensibility/documents/xaml-designer-extensibility-migration.md

 ## Decouple attribute tables from run-time types

 The surface isolation extensibility model doesn't allow for extensions to depend on actual control libraries, and therefore, extensions can't reference types from the control library.
-For example, *MyLibrary.designtools.dll* should not have a dependency on *MyLibrary.dll*.
+For example, *MyLibrary.designtools.dll* can't have a dependency on *MyLibrary.dll*.

 Such dependencies were most common when registering metadata for types via attribute tables.
 Extension code that references control library types directly via [typeof](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/typeof) or [GetType](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/gettype-operator) is substituted in the new APIs by using string-based type names: